Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 Game Mode is a built-in feature in Windows that aims to make your system work better for gaming related tasks, but it can also make some games run slower.

-It does this by turning off services and background processes which aren't needed for gaming.
+It does this by turning off services and background processes which are not needed for gaming.
 It has been proven that it is not as helpful as it seems to be according to the latest research.

 By default, this is turned off, but you can turn it on by running the ``Enable Game Mode.reg`` file.
 This can be found in the folder called "Game Mode."